-As mentioned in part two, the Royal Oak was a huge place and at weekends was a busy nightclub – yes, I grew up experiencing this.
-Yes, my childhood was that awesome.
-The bar itself was brass-topped (just like Pegleg’s table) and wide, to stop drunken patrons trying to reach over and help themselves to beer(!), and the area behind the bar was equally wide.
+As mentioned in The Highwayman, the Royal Oak was a huge place and at weekends was a busy nightclub (yes, I grew up experiencing this.
+Yes, my childhood was that awesome).
+The bar itself was brass-topped (just like The Highwayman’s table) and wide, to stop drunken patrons trying to reach over and help themselves to beer(!), and the area behind the bar was equally wide.
 The extra room was invaluable during those packed out weekends so the bar staff could easily pass one another.
-All in all, the distance from the back of the bar, to the front of the bar was somewhere around 5 feet.
-Behind the bar were shelves full of glasses at eye level for easy access.
+All in all, the distance from the back of the bar, to the front of the bar was easily somewhere around 5 feet (approx. 1.5m).
+Behind the bar were shelves full of glasses for easy access.

-So the question came about hauntings, and my dad mentioned the odd sightings, and poltergeist activity.
-No sooner were the words left his mouth, than a glass flew from the shelf behind the bar.
+So the question came about hauntings, and David mentioned the odd sightings, and poltergeist activity.
+The moment the words were out of his mouth, a glass flew from the shelf behind the bar.
 It flew through the air completely clearing the bar, before smashing on the customer side.
 A huge distance.

 The second story happened one night after the pub had closed.
-My dad had stayed up for one of those late night afterhours sessions and had fallen asleep afterwards.
-He awoke alone, disturbed by the distinctive hollow metallic sound of barrels being moved around in the cellar.
+David had stayed up for one of those late night afterhours sessions and had fallen asleep afterwards.
+He awoke alone, disturbed by a distinctive hollow metallic sound.
+The sound of barrels being moved around in the cellar.

 He opened his blurry eyes and the noise stopped, but he saw somebody helping themselves to a shot from the optics mounted behind the bar.
 His eyes came into focus but when they did, there was nobody there.
 Thinking he’d imagined the whole thing, he went upstairs to bed.

-The next morning he went downstairs and spoke to my grandmother.
+The next morning he went downstairs and spoke to the landlady.

 “What were you doing last night?” she asked.

-Dad explained that he wasn’t doing anything.
+David explained that he wasn’t doing anything, he’d just fallen asleep.
 “Why?” he asked.